jarokaz/mlops-labs/workshops/kfp-caip-sklearn/lab-01-caip-containers/README.md

 ## Lab instructions

-The lab instruction are in the `covertype_experimentation.ipynb` notebook.
+The lab instruction are in the `lab-01.ipynb` notebook.